NordicESMhub/BCC2020-Climate/training.md

 Various types of models are used for different aspects of the climate.
 All have different ways to represent the real world, depending on how researchers prioritize and perform these simplifications (in terms of parameterizations, etc.) in the numerical climate model.
-We usually do not use one model only but severals that we combine together: the collective results give a better overview of the real world than any single model.

 ### How good are climate models?

-- Climate models are improving
-- Climate models have "biases"
+- Climate models are improving but have "biases" so we usually do not use one model only but severals that we combine together: the collective results give a better overview of the real world than any single model.

 ---